billbreit/BitWiseApps/readme.txt

 In the past months:

+* iomapper.py - A module for generalizing external bind requests.
+In a world of movers and shakers, iomapper is a doer, a work engine.
+It separates the unconditional logic from the conditional logic driving the iomapper.
+A few conditional rules can describe fairly complex behaviors using the IOMapper class.

+* fan_exampe.py - A simulation of the workings of a remarkably unuseful 'smart fan', slogan:
+  "A Fan That's Smarter Than The People Who Buy It".

+In the past year:

 * liststore.py - a list of lists structure with basic access and update methods, tracking changes to columns and rows, and column indexing for fast queries.

-* tablestore.py - a database/graph-like structure with Python types for columns,
+* tablestore.py - a in-memory database/graph-like structure with Python types for columns,
   unique table keys, inter-table key reference integrity and a simple JSON save/load mechanism.

+* vdict.py - VolatileDict Class, for tracking rapidly-changing values in a dictionary structure.
+Keys are more or less static and can be locked as read-only.
+This class is a plug-in replacement for OrderedDict in MicroPython ( default dict is unordered keys ).

 The overall development phase is maybe mid beta, excluding an envisioned asynchronous framework/mechanism based on asyncio, which may be at the slightly post pre-alpha stage.